Testimony before the Senate Committee Investigating the Attack at Harpers Ferry

 John Unseld (Visited John Brown in jail),

-Daniel Whelan (watchman at the Federal Armory), and
+Daniel Whelan (watchman at the Federal Armory),

 John Starry (doctor at Harpers Ferry)